One word – variety. And France has heaps of it. This beguiling country is both sleepy and captivating with snippets to satisfy everyone.

 St-Tropez, Côte d’Azur

 A little north from the glitz and glamour of Cannes, is the world’s capital of perfume, Grasse.
 Home to around 30 makers, tourists looking for a whiff of something good can enjoy multiple factory tours.
-Even the most delicate noses will love the smells that perforate the town – a smell that long lingers even after you’ve left.
+Even the most delicate noses will love the smells that perforate the town – a scent that long lingers even after you’ve left.

 L’Isle sur la Sorgue, Provence